 Daal masoor is a rich source of Vitamin A, C, E and essential minerals like Potassium, Calcium, and Magnesium.
 Hence, helps maintain healthy vision, teeth and bones.

-Include a bowl of cooked Masoor dal in your daily diet to reap full benefits out of it.
+So, include a bowl of cooked Masoor in your daily diet to reap full benefits out of it.

 You may want to try : We usually cook the dal lentil curry with mutton more often.
 Where we also use the split Masoor Dal (Dal Gosht) in combination with Toor dal / Chana Dal / Mung Dal.